 The city of Colmar is situated in Alsace province in Haut-Rhin.
-This typical Alsatian town has many canals (earning it the nickname "Little Venice"), a flower centre, timber buildings and much more...
-It is composed of several districts including the Tanners and "Poissonnerie", which already existed there for many centuries, and is crossed by the river Lauch.
+This typical Alsatian town has many canals (earning it the nickname 'Little Venice'), a flower centre, timber buildings and much more...
+It is composed of several districts including the Tanners and 'Poissonnerie', which already existed there for many centuries, and is crossed by the river Lauch.
+An ideal city if you want to go for a romantic weekend in Alsace.
 Colmar is also the capital of Alsace wines.
 Book your hotel in Colmar to discover this nice region !

 What to do during your stay in Colmar?